Shannon Richardson

-Shannon Guess Richardson (born August 31, 1977) is an American convicted felon and former actress.
+Shannon Guess Richardson (born August 31, 1977) is an American former actress.
 She worked in television and film roles, including The Walking Dead, but is best known for sending ricin-laced letters to U.S. president Barack Obama and New York City mayor Michael Bloomberg, while attempting to frame her husband.
 She was convicted and sentenced to 18 years' imprisonment in July 2014.

 Career

 Richardson appeared in minor roles in television series such as The Vampire Diaries, Franklin & Bash, and The Walking Dead.

 Personal life

 Richardson was abandoned by her mother at the age of two and raised by her father, Terry Rogers.
 Rogers worked at General Motors in Doraville, Georgia.
 She was the oldest of three children, having one younger brother and one younger sister.

 At the time of her arrest, Richardson lived in New Boston, Texas.
 She has been married three times.
 On October 8, 2011, she married Nathan Richardson, a U.S. Army veteran who works as a mechanic in a military depot.
 He filed for divorce in June 2013.

 At the time of her arrest in June 2013, Richardson had five children, ranging in age from 4 to 19 with her two previous husbands and was pregnant with her sixth child.
 On July 4, 2013, Richardson gave birth to a boy, named Brody, while in custody.
 Officials said that the baby was born four months prematurely, weighed only two pounds at birth, and that he needed to remain hospitalized.
 In August 2013, Nathan Richardson won temporary custody of Brody.